valzi/villagefolk/docs/index.md

 ## To-do

+1. Add a conversation procedure.
-1. Create a professions table.
+2. Create a professions table.
-2. Create a death and dismemberment table.
+3. Create a death and dismemberment table.
-3. Fork a set of rules that fits my setting.
+4. Fork a set of rules that fits my setting.
 (This probably won't happen until a lot more of my content is written - maybe a long time from now.)

 ## Notes